microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 Custom hand tracking profiles may need to be updated to work correctly with version 2.1.0.

 >[!Note]
->This change is not backwards compatibile with version 2.0.0.
+>This change is not backwards compatible with version 2.0.0.

 **Input simulation profile**